 The main purpose of this site is to post images from my recent Middle East travels.
 The visits to biblical places have helped me to shape my understanding of the Jewish people, of Israel, and of Scripture.
-A close look at the teachings of Yeshua (Jesus) shows that mainstream Christianity is largely unbiblical and that many of its beliefs and practices are rooted in Paganism, Gnosticism and Marcionism (e.g. Sunday and Trinity worship, Easter, Christmas, etc.).
-Just to give two examples, the early Nazarenes had never heard of Yeshua being God incarnate or that the Torah had been abolished – Antichrist would only emerge centuries later.
+A close look at the teachings of Yeshua (Jesus) shows that mainstream Christianity is largely unbiblical and that many of its beliefs and practices are rooted in Paganism, Gnosticism and Marcionism, e.g. Sunday and Trinity worship, Christmas, Easter, etc. For instance, the early Nazarenes had never heard of Yeshua being God incarnate or that the Torah had been allegedly abolished – Antichrist would only emerge centuries later.
 The original Nazarene faith, as it was practiced until about 120 CE, can be condensed into two broad principles:

 1. Salvation through rebirth of water and Spirit (with the sign of tongues)

 Mark xvi 17; Yochanan iii 3–8; Acts ii 4; x 44–48; xix 5–6.

 2. Sanctification through Torah-adherence (Sabbath, festivals, dietary laws, etc.)

 Mattityahu v 17–19; Romans iii 31; viii 4; 1 Yochanan ii 3–6.

 Both these principles have been explained away by the mainstream Church, and this site will hopefully help to clear up some misunderstandings.

 The true Mt.
 Sinai, Noah's Ark, the Red Sea Crossing Site, the Ashen Cities, and the Ark of the Covenant were discovered by the late Ron Wyatt, and various images are used courtesy of Kevin Fisher from arkdiscovery.com.

 The website is under construction and more material will be available soon.